 Tomatoes are a rich source of the antioxidant lycopene.
 Lycopene is a wonderful antioxidant, important for cardiovascular and bone health.
 Basil has exhibited protective effects against DNA damage, is anti-bacterial and anti-inflammatory.
 Like tomatoes, it also contains cardio-protective nutrients.

-- 5-6 large vine ripened tomatoes -at room temperature is when they are most flavoursome
+- 5-6 vine ripened tomatoe/s (large) at room temperature is when they are most flavoursome

-- ½ cup fresh basil leaves -picked from stems and torn or finely chopped (preferably with a ceramic knife so they don't oxidise or blacken)
+- ¼ bunch fresh basil leaves -picked from stems and torn or finely chopped (preferably with a ceramic knife so they don't oxidise or blacken)

 - 3 tbsp olive oil -extra virgin